Nanoonga/chtml-masonry/README.md

 ## Lozad.js

 **[Lozad.js](https://github.com/ApoorvSaxena/lozad.js)** is an observer-based lazy loader for images.
 It is optional, but it allows the layout algorithm to run as fast as the user can scroll.

+## Working on

+A Picsum-syntax-compatible image server for my own image database.